-We have updated our Guide to the Disney Dining Plan for vacations during 2019.
-We have brought together all the essential information including your questions to get the best value out of the Disney Dining Plan.
+We have updated our Guide to the Disney Dining Plan for 2020.
+We have all the essential information, including answers to your questions on how to get the best value out of the Disney Dining Plan.
 Plus, we tackle the issue of whether you should make this expensive additional purchase.

 What is the Disney Dining Plan?

-The Disney Dining Plan is a prepaid meal plan offered at Walt Disney World for guest booking a Disney Resort Package.
-Meals are added to your Magic Band or Card and you present your card to pay for your meal.
+The Disney Dining Plan is a prepaid meal plan offered at Walt Disney World for guests booking a Disney Resort Package.
+Meals are added to your Magic Band or Card, and you present your card to pay for your meal.

 The plan must be booked before arrival with a valid park ticket and is not available to guests not staying at a Disney resort.
 It is also open to Disney Vacation Club members.

-On occasions, Disney offers free dining packages to guests as part of their reservation.
+On occasions, Disney offers free dining packages to guests as part of their package.

 Wow…does that mean I can eat anything?